 Why is it necessary to check your tire pressure frequently over the summer?
-Heat is one of main reasons when it comes to changes in tire pressure, therefore the rider must be alert and on top of constant pressure and temperature changes.
+Heat is one of the main reasons when it comes to changes in tire pressure, therefore the rider must be alert and on top of constant pressure and temperature changes.
 If not careful around tire pressure, the motorcycle’s behavior could change and become a safety concern.

 These changes of pressure are based on principles of physics.
 It is important to understand that pressure can be measured using different units of measure such as BAR or PSI and the increase or decrease of air volume.
 Pounds per square inch (PSI) is the primary unit of measurement in North America.

 The air inside the tire is trapped, this way we can increase or decrease pressure as the tire expands and contracts.
 As pressure rises, particles of air strike against the inside tire walls as they have less space by the fact that they are being pushed and tire swelling is occurring.
 When temperature changes this process becomes more complex, as air is a gas that expands with hot and contracts with cold temperatures.
 Ultimately, there are physical laws that explain the behavior of air pressure and temperature in the tires, but we won’t go more into depth here, just the necessary to understand the concept.
 If interested in further theory details, research Boyle’s Law, Gay-Lussac Law or the Archimedes.